remotv/controller-for-android/README.md

 Disable: '.motors off'
 Enable: '.motors on'

+#### Exclusive Control ####

+`/xcontrol user 60`: give user user control of robot for 60 seconds `/xcontrol ~ 60` (button): give user who pressed the button exclusive control for 60 seconds `/xcontrol user`: user user gets exclusive control indefinitely or until the robot reboots `/xcontrol off`: turn off exclusive control

-#### Battery Level ####
+#### Dev mode ####
-Only the owner can use this.
+Only works if the owner is added to settings in the connection settings
-'.battery level'

-Robot says the phone battery level
-'Internal battery 80%'

-#### TTS Language ####
-'.locale en-US'
-Sets the locale of the TTS (System TTS Only)

-Language must be installed for it to speak using it.
-This only changes the accent, and does not translate.
+/devmode on: turn on devmode
+/devmode off: turn off devmode

 ### Ways to stop the robot:

  - A notification will appear that states that the app is active.
 Use the "Terminate App" Button to kill the app from anywhere

- - Hit the POWER button again when it is green to disable
+ - Hit the app's POWER button again when it is green to disable

  - Swipe app away from recents

+ - typing `/estop` in the chat.
+Will send a `stop` command to the hardware then kill the app forcibly

 ### App Permissions ###